Immunization

 Immunizations are often widely stated as less risky and an easier way to become immune to a particular disease than risking a milder form of the disease itself.
 They are important for both adults and children in that they can protect us from the many diseases out there.
 Immunization not only protects children against deadly diseases but also helps in developing children's immune systems.
 Through the use of immunizations, some infections and diseases have almost completely been eradicated throughout the World.
 One example is polio.
 Thanks to dedicated health care professionals and the parents of children who vaccinated on schedule, polio has been eliminated in the U.S. since 1979.
 Polio is still found in other parts of the world so certain people could still be at risk of getting it.
-This includes those people who have never had the vaccine, those who didn't receive all doses of the vaccine, or those traveling to areas of the world where polio is still prevalent.
+This includes those people who have never had the vaccine, those who did not receive all doses of the vaccine, or those traveling to areas of the world where polio is still prevalent.
 Active immunization/vaccination has been named one of the "Ten Great Public Health Achievements in the 20th Century".